virajvaidya/OptionsPricing/README.md

-# OptionsPricing
+# Options Pricing

-Application of Black Scholes model and computation of greeks of European style options in Python
+Application of Black Scholes model and computation of greeks of European style options in Python.